-My research interrogates medieval conceptual categories such as nature, the body, medicine, and matter in order to reveal how individuals sorted, valued, and regulated their world.
-At the same time, I am interested in how these medieval constructions continue to resonate in contemporary statements of value, aesthetics, and social regulation.
+My research interrogates premodern conceptual categories such as nature, the body, medicine, and matter in order to reveal how communities sorted, valued, and regulated their world.
+At the same time, I am interested in how these past constructions continue to resonate in contemporary statements of value, aesthetics, and social regulation.

 PhD, University of Chicago